djeada/Backend-Engineers-Guide/notes/07_data_formats/02_xml.md

 - **Data Transport**: XML provides a hardware- and software-independent way of sharing data.
 - **Configuration Files**: Many software use XML files for configuration.
 - **RSS Feeds**: RSS feeds, which are used to syndicate content on the web, are typically written in XML.

-## XML Syntax Rules

-1. **XML Declaration**: An XML document starts with an XML declaration which specifies the XML version.
-2. **Root Element**: Each XML document should have a root element that contains all other elements.
-3. **Tag Names**: XML tags are case sensitive and must start with a letter or underscore.
-4. **Closing Tags**: Every start tag in XML should have a matching end tag.
-5. **Attribute Values**: Attribute values must be surrounded by quotation marks.

-## XML vs JSON

-While both XML and JSON are used for storing and exchanging data, JSON is often preferred for its simplicity and speed, particularly with web APIs.
-However, XML is still widely used in many legacy systems and for specific applications where its features are needed.

 ## Best Practices for XML